feature image

 Footscray Park: An Edwardian Paradise

-Take a guided walking tour through this wonderful Edwardian Park, to learn its history.
-Hear its unique story of community advocacy to save open space and create the park.
-Hear the work of its Curator Dave Mathews in its development and the parks stories.
+Take a guided walking tour through this wonderful Edwardian Park, to learn its heritage and history.
+It is the largest and most intact Edwardian park in Australia Hear its unique story of community advocacy to save open space and create the park.

 Event dates